LordZeF/Photographer-website/Readme.md

 *This website is developed using HTML, CSS, and Bootstrap 5.3.0.*

-*All images uswed are from https://www.pexels.com/@guihankenne/*
+*All images used are from https://www.pexels.com/@guihankenne/*

 *For more information, contact [UrbanWild Photography](#contact).*